Your landlord is responsible for most repairs in your home. This applies to private, council and housing association landlords.

-Landlords are also responsible for putting right any damage to internal decorations that was caused by the disrepair or while repairs they are responsible for are carried out.
+Your landlord is also responsible for putting right any damage to internal decorations caused by disrepair or while repairs were carried out.

-The landlord may be responsible for repairing or replacing faulty items or appliances in your home if they were provided to you at the start of your tenancy, for examples ridges and washing machines.
-Check what your tenancy agreement says about this.
+Your landlord may be responsible for repairing or replacing faulty items or appliances in your home if they were provided to you at the start of your tenancy, for example a fridge or washing machine.
+Your landlord is not responsible for your own appliances or furniture.

 Tenant's responsibilities for repairs

-As a tenant, you have to use your home in a responsible way.
+As a tenant, you must use your home in a responsible way.

 - keeping it reasonably clean

-- not damaging the property, and ensuring that your guests don't either
+- not damaging the property and making sure that your guests don't either

 - carrying out minor maintenance, for example checking smoke alarm batteries